triptishetty21/triptishetty21/README.md

 <br>
 🎓 Pursuing B.Tech in AI and Data Science
 <br>
-💻 Coding enthusiast with a focus on Python, C/C++, and JavaScript
+💻 Coding enthusiast with a focus on Python, C, C++, and JavaScript
 <br>
 🌱 Currently learning more about Data Science, SQL, and Web Development
 <br>